thoughtbot/ruby-science/book/solutions/replace_conditional_with_polymorphism.md

 types.
 Object-oriented languages lean towards polymorphic implementations, but if you find yourself adding behaviors much more often than adding types, you should look into using observers or visitors instead.

+Using subclasses forces you to use inheritance instead of composition for reuse and separation of concerns.
+See [Composition Over Inheritance](#composition-over-inheritance) for more on this subject.

 Also, using STI has specific disadvantages.
 See the [chapter on STI](#single-table-inheritance-sti) for details.